What does the law of reflection state about waves?

 Enhance your expertise with the Navy Electricity and Electronics Training Series (NEETS) Module 10 Test.
 Engage with multiple-choice questions and gain a deeper understanding of electronics fundamentals crucial for your Navy advancement.
 Prepare confidently for your examination!

-The law of reflection states that the angle of incidence is equal to the angle of reflection.
-This means that when a wave (such as a light wave, sound wave, or any other type of wave) strikes a reflective surface, the angle at which it comes in (the angle of incidence) will be the same as the angle at which it leaves the surface (the angle of reflection).
-This fundamental principle applies to various types of waves and is crucial in understanding how waves interact with surfaces.
+The law of reflection states that when a wave encounters a reflective surface, the angle at which the wave strikes the surface (the angle of incidence) is equal to the angle at which it is reflected away from the surface (the angle of reflection).
+This fundamental principle can be observed in various types of waves, including light and sound waves.

 Subscribe